 As part of this collaboration, the company has installed fast-charging stations in metros such as Mumbai, Delhi, Pune, Bengaluru, and Hyderabad, in addition to chargers on highways.

 So far, Tata Power has installed 1,000 EV charging stations in 180 cities across India.
 In addition, every Nexon EV sold comes with a free home-charging solution.
+As of today’s date, this is Tata Power share price.

 In addition to looking into active chemical manufacturing and battery recycling, the company has partnered with Tata Chemicals in its effort to build a component supplier ecosystem and manufacture lithium-ion battery cells.
+As of today’s date, this is Tata Chemicals share price.

 The EV industry in India is in its early stages, but it is expected to grow rapidly in the future due to the introduction of more affordable EVs, the expansion of charging infrastructure, the closing of the price gap between conventional and electric vehicles, and inherent cost savings in operating and maintenance.